What happens when you pair a relatively successful side hustle with smart strategies intended to reduce risk? You've got one heck of a business.

 So, don’t just diversify your portfolio.
 Diversify your side hustles, too.

 The take-home here is simple: Side hustles can serve as an additional income stream, form of diversification, and asset protection.
 It’s worth at least considering these possibilities.

 The other unmentioned added benefit, of course, is that if one of your side hustles becomes wildly successful, then you will have a lot of interesting choices in your near future.
 How much should I keep working at my main hustle?
 Do I need less to retire?
 Am I happier doing my side hustle or my main job?

 All of these questions would be good problems to have, but you have to have a side hustle first!

-I encourage you to spread your wings and to make the leap.
-Just like the birds my little girl and I love to watch – the more you practice taking risk, the better you’ll get.
+I encourage you to spread your wings and make the leap.
+Just like the birds my little girl and I love to watch – the more you practice taking risks, the better you’ll get.